zhanglab-aim/zhanglab-aim.github.io/_pages/about.md

 Welcome to the Zhang Lab of Artificial Intelligence in Medicine!

-Our lab uses statistical learning and deep learning as the unifying language to communicate interdisciplinary research areas in computational biology.
+Our lab uses statistical learning and deep learning as the unifying language to communicate across research areas in computational biology.
 Currently the primary research interests include:

 1. **Automated Deep Learning (AutoDL)-powered Interpretation of Genetic Variations**